Roll in the Tanks! Measuring Left-wing Extremism on Reddit at Scale: Introduction

 \section{Introduction}

 The use of social media by extremists is well documented in the press~\cite{sands2021,theguardian2021,bump2022} and has been a heavy focus of the research community~\cite{aldera2021online,mamie2021anti,grover2019detecting}.
 However, almost all recent work has studied \emph{right-wing} extremists.
+In large part, this is due to the recent rise of right-wing populist parties and leaders globally~\cite{rooduijn2019state}, which in turn has led to an abundance of easily identifiable right-wing extremists online that are relatively prolific when it comes to content production.
+As a result, these measurement studies have yielded deep insights into right-wing extremist behaviors, network structures, and influence across social media platforms~\cite{zannettou2018origins,hine2017kek, zannettou2017web}.

-This concentration can be attributed to several factors.
-The growing popularity of research on populism, as a result of the increasing prevalence of populist parties and leaders globally~\cite{rooduijn2019state}, has led to a greater abundance of identifiable right-wing extremists online and their substantial impact on society.
-At the same time, there has been a steady rise in political rhetoric characterizing mainstream political parties as far-left extremists, scapegoating the far-left for violent activities (e.g., claiming Antifa orchestrated the January 6th Insurrection~\cite{beer2021}, accusing far-left extremists of planning and organizing violence during protests after George Floyd's death~\cite{devine2020}, and blaming left-wing extremists for setting forest fires in Oregon~\cite{harris2020}).
+At the same time, there has been a steady rise in political rhetoric characterizing mainstream political parties as far-left extremists, scapegoating the far-left for violent activities.
+Examples include claims that antifascist activists orchestrated the January 6th Insurrection~\cite{beer2021}, allegations that left-wing extremists were responsible for violence during the George Floyd protests~\cite{devine2020}, or even accusations of left-wing groups setting forest fires in Oregon~\cite{harris2020}.
+Much of this rhetoric can be dismissed as political posturing, given that mainstream liberal or left-of-center figures do not fit any reasonable definition of far-left extremism (e.g., the 46th President of the United States, Joe Biden, does not fit any definition of far-left that we have found in the literature).

+However, real-world events demonstrate that authoritarian-oriented communities on the far-left also present tangible risks that go beyond political rhetoric.
+For example, in May 2025, two Israeli embassy staff members were killed outside the Capital Jewish Museum in Washington, D.C., in an attack that investigators linked to far-left extremists~\cite{Yousef2025NPR}.
+In another example, a son of a CIA deputy director was influenced by pro-authoritarian and anti-Western narratives circulating online, ultimately joining Russian forces in Ukraine, where he was killed in combat~\cite{DeLuceNBCNews}.
+These cases highlight that online spaces associated with far-left extremists are not just a theoretical concern, but can also be a source of real-world recruitment and violence.

-While most of this rhetoric is easily dismissed as absurd (e.g., President Joe Biden does not fit any definition of far-left that we have found in the literature), many of the characteristics and behavior we associate with right-wing extremism online have historically applied to hardline \emph{left-wing} extremists as well.
-For example, spreading mis- and disinformation from unreputable or overtly biased sources~\cite{stengel2020}.
-Despite the impact of right-wing online extremists, political rhetoric, and a history of violence and chaos attributed to far-left extremists, there are essentially no studies of the far-left on social media, let alone far-left extremists.
+Despite such incidents, and a history of violence and chaos attributed to far-left extremists, there are essentially no large-scale, data-driven studies of the far-left on social media, let alone far-left extremists.
+This lack of empirical research leaves a gap in our understanding of \emph{whether} and \emph{how} far-left extremism manifests online.